handrew/agentic_gpt/readme.md

 1. Allowing an LLM to read from a corpus of information and act according to that information.
 2. Enabling more robust reproducibility and modularity.

+Conceptually, the user provides the `AgenticGPT` agent with an objective and a list of `Action`s that it can take, and then the agent figures out the rest, and asks the user for clarification when it needs help.

 ## 🎬 Getting Started
 ### 🔨 Installation
 1. `pip install -r requirements.txt`